But Jesus immediately said to them: “Take courage! It is I. Don’t be afraid.”

 He is in the midst of the trouble with us.
 Sometimes we cause the trouble, other times the trouble tries to rob us of Salvation or life itself; sometimes the trouble makes room for God to get Glory.

 When trouble surrounds us we search for help.
-Look carefully and you will see Him everywhere in the Scriptures; everywhere, right in the middle of your life!
+Look carefully and you will see Him everywhere in the Scriptures.
+He is the Rescuer!
+He is right in the midst of our lives!

 - The thief on the cross.
-Take courage Jesus says "today you will be with me in paradise" Christ in on the cross with the thief; in like situation.
+Take courage Jesus says, "today you will be with me in paradise".
+Christ is on the cross with the thief; in like situation.

-- The Israelite facing the Red Sea; threaten to be annihilated.
+- The Israelites facing the Red Sea; threaten to be annihilated.
 Deliverance will come from God; Moses raise your staff.

 - Daniel in the Lion's den.
 Lion's mouth shut by an angel God sent.